News & Events

 Why biostatistics?

 I did my undergrad in biochemistry and thought I wanted to go to medical school, but then became interested in biostatistics.
-I applied for the biostatistics masters degree program at the University of Michigan, which is near where I grew up.
+I applied for the biostatistics master's degree program at the University of Michigan, which is near where I grew up.

-I got my masters in biostatistics in 2018 and went right into working in academic medical research and really loved it.
+I got my master's in biostatistics in 2018 and went right into working in academic medical research and really loved it.

 I was a biostatistical consultant and got to work in a lot of different applied domains within biomedical research.
 I’ve done Alzheimer’s work, substance use disorder research, and then a lot of my work was with a pulmonary and critical care team.
 I studied chronic and acute lung diseases, as well as diseases that people get when they're in the ICU, like sepsis.
 I did a lot of COVID research because I was working in New York City where we were dealing with the brunt of the first COVID wave.
 I worked in all sorts of different research domains within hospital-based research.